 Each quarter, we reach out to more than 300 military and disability organizations nationwide to develop relationships and to help promote job opportunities in areas with high volume hiring.

 Innovation Partnership with Veterans Affairs:

-UnitedHealth Group is a founding partner with the (formerly the VAi2) and has been collaborating closely with their team since 2012.
+UnitedHealth Group is a founding partner with the VA Center of Innovation (formerly the VAi2) and has been collaborating closely with their team since 2012.

 The goal of this partnership is to leverage the resources of both UnitedHealth Group and the Veterans Administration to facilitate significant creative innovation.
 By collaborating and sharing of ideas, new concepts, and unique expertise, innovation opportunities can be shared and leveraged to ensure the most meaningful and effective services are available for our Veterans.